Rey-EL/public-portfolio/python-utilities/file-janitor/README.md

     ```

 4.  **Check the Log:** After the script finishes, a log file named `FileJanitor_log_...txt` will be created in the same directory.
 You can review it for a detailed record of all operations.

+---

+## License

+This project is licensed under the [MIT License](./LICENSE.md) - see the LICENSE.md file for details.

+---

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements, bug reports, or want to add new features, please feel free to open an issue or submit a pull request.